 Forged anvils are often almost outrageously expensive, hard to find, hard to move, and commonly weigh at least fifty pounds.
 A good-sized one for a bladesmith generally isn’t something you’ll find online, and don’t be surprised if you find yourself looking at a hefty price tag.

-That makes the Rigid (see full specs) above something special.
+That makes the Olympia (see full specs) above something special.
 It’s big enough for most aesthetic work and even smaller folding knife blades, without an absolute devastation being caused to your bank account.
 It’s also light enough most folks will be able to move it on occasion without hurting themselves.

 You will be paying out the nose for a good, forged anvil, but if you’re actually interested in the blacksmith’s journey, it’s really the only way to start.